JCGrnm/dh-react/README.md

 # Develhope react exercises
 Weeks 11-15
 Thank you for dropping by, each branch contains an exercise.
-Feel free to check this repo out!